 How Common Is Social Anxiety Disorder?

 Social anxiety disorder is the second most common type of anxiety disorder (after specific phobias) and the third most common mental disorder in the U.S., after depression and alcohol dependence.
 An estimated 19.2 million Americans have social anxiety disorder.
 The disorder most often surfaces in adolescence or early adulthood, but can occur at any time, including early childhood.
 It is more common in women than in men.

 What Causes Social Anxiety Disorder?

 There is no single known cause of social anxiety disorder, but research suggests that biological, psychological, and environmental factors may play a role in its development.

-Psychological: The development of social anxiety disorder may stem from an embarrassing or humiliating experience at a social event in the past, such as being bullied or neglected by peers.
+Psychological: The development of social anxiety disorder may stem from embarrassing or humiliating social experiences in the past, such as being bullied or neglected by peers.